Bronco Mendenhall

 Marc Bronco Clay Mendenhall (born February 21, 1966) is an American college football coach who is the head coach at Utah State University (USU).
 He was previously the head coach at the University of New Mexico (UNM) for the 2024 season, the University of Virginia from 2016 to 2021, and Brigham Young University (BYU) from 2005 to 2015.
 He has a career record of 140 victories and 88 losses and has recorded fourteen postseason bowl game appearances with seven victories.

-Mendenhall is known for his unorthodox methods and "Earned Not Given" motto, even having players earn their jersey numbers each season.
+Mendenhall is known for his unorthodox methods and "Earned Not Given" motto, even having players earn their jersey numbers each season through a player-managed system intended to foster closer cooperation and peer recognition.
 In 2019, Mendenhall became the first Virginia coach to bring both the Commonwealth Cup and Jefferson-Eppes Trophy to Charlottesville at the same time, and his Cavaliers also won the South's Oldest Rivalry in the same season.
 He took Virginia to the program's first Orange Bowl.

 More than 60 of Mendenhall's players have been signed to NFL contracts since 2005, including Ezekiel Ansah, the #5 overall pick in the 2013 NFL draft.
 Mendenhall is also known for graduating his players, and his program ranked seventh for most Academic All-Americans during his tenure of over a decade.

 Mendenhall comes from a notable football family.
 His father played defensive end for BYU in the 1950s, while Mendenhall himself played safety for Oregon State University (OSU), where he was named team captain his senior season.
 His brother, Mat Mendenhall, started at defensive end for the Super Bowl Champion Washington Redskins in Super Bowl XVII.

 Coaching career

 Early career

 Mendenhall graduated from Utah's American Fork High School in 1984.
+He earned degrees from Oregon State University (OSU): a bachelor's degree in physical education (1988), and a master's degree in exercise and sport science (1990).

-In 1990, he served as a graduate assistant coach at OSU in Corvallis, Oregon.
+In 1990, he served as a graduate assistant coach at Oregon State under head coach Dave Kragthorpe, for whom he had played.
 From 1991 to 1993, he was the defensive coordinator for Snow College, a junior college in Ephraim, Utah.
 From 1993 to 1994, he was the defensive coordinator for Northern Arizona University.

-From 1995 to 1996, he served as the defensive coordinator for OSU.
-After the 1996 season, he was fired from OSU.
+He returned to Oregon State in 1995 as the defensive line coach, and served as the defensive coordinator the following season.
+When head coach Jerry Pettibone was fired after the 1996 season, he was not retained by new head coach Mike Riley.
 In 1997, he served as the secondary coach at Louisiana Tech.
-From 1998 to 2002, he was the defensive coordinator for UNM, where he and head coach Rocky Long developed a blitz-happy 3-3-5 defensive scheme that produced NFL first-round draft pick Brian Urlacher, who played in New Mexico's "Loboback" position, a cross between a linebacker and safety.
+From 1998 to 2002, he was the defensive coordinator for the University of New Mexico.
+He and head coach Rocky Long developed a blitz-happy 3-3-5 defensive scheme that produced NFL first-round draft pick Brian Urlacher, who played in New Mexico's "Loboback" position, a cross between a linebacker and safety.